BLOG

 A research article published in the American Journal of Biomedical and Life Sciences titled Effect of Soliman Auricular Allergy Treatment (SAAT) on IgE-mediated Reactions Due to Exposure to Mammalian Meat Oligosaccharide, Galactose-α-1,3-Galactose tested the SAAT technique.
 The study found a 94.8% success rate with patients who underwent the SAAT treatment for their alpha gal allergy.
 In addition, an article published in the Medical Acupuncture Journal titled Successful Treatment for Alpha Gal Mammal Product Allergy Using Auricular Acupuncture: A Case Series concluded that the SAAT method showed effectiveness in the majority of patients and no adverse reactions were noted as a result of auricular acupuncture.

 We are very excited to offer the SAAT treatment at HAVEN Acupuncture.
 Want to talk about how acupuncture and Chinese medicine can help your alpha gal allergy?
 We’d love to hear from you.
-Reach out and email us through our website or call or text us at 910-622-4269.
+Please click this link to schedule a free 10-minute call with our senior scheduling receptionist who will be happy to answer any questions you have and advise you on the best services and practitioner to meet your unique needs.

 About the Author